EvidentSolutions/apina/README.md

 # Apina

-Apina creates client-side TypeScript from server-side APIs.
+Apina creates client-side TypeScript code for Angular based on server-side APIs.
 Apina reads Spring Web MVC's `@RestController` annotated classes and their related Jackson classes and creates code for the data model and for executing HTTP-requests.

 ## Using the Gradle-plugin